vovsky/warden-multi-arch/docs/services.md

 ### Customizable Settings

-When spinning up global services via `docker-compose` Warden uses `~/.warden` as the project directory allowing a `.env` placed at `~/.warden/.env` to function for overriding variables in the `docker-compose` configuration used to deploy these services.
+When spinning up global services via `docker compose` Warden uses `~/.warden` as the project directory allowing a `.env` placed at `~/.warden/.env` to function for overriding variables in the `docker compose` configuration used to deploy these services.

 The following options are available (with default values indicated):